- Created in Color problems

 Melasma can fade on its own.
-This often happens when a trigger is causing the melasma, such as a pregnancy or birth control pills.
-When the woman delivers the baby or stops taking the birth control pills, melasma can fade.
+This usually happens when a trigger, such as a pregnancy or birth control pills, causes the melasma.
+When a woman delivers her baby or stops taking the birth control pills, melasma can fade.

-Some people, however, have melasma for years — or even a lifetime.
+However, some people have melasma for years, or even a lifetime.
 If the melasma does not go away or a woman wants to keep taking birth control pills, melasma treatments are available.
 These include:

-- Tretinoin and corticosteroids: To enhance skin lightening, your dermatologist may prescribe a second medicine.
+Tretinoin and corticosteroids: To enhance skin lightening, your dermatologist may prescribe a second medicine.
 This medicine may be tretinoin or a corticosteroid.
-Sometimes a medicine contains 3 medicines (hydroquinone, tretinoin, and a corticosteroid) in 1 cream.
+Sometimes a medicine contains three medicines (hydroquinone, tretinoin, and a corticosteroid) in one cream.
 This is often called a triple cream.

-- Other topical (applied to the skin) medicines: Your dermatologist may prescribe azelaic acid or kojic acid to help lighten melasma.
+Other topical (applied to the skin) medicines: Your dermatologist may prescribe azelaic acid or kojic acid to help reduce melasma.

 Ask your dermatologist about possible side effects (health problems that can result from the treatment).

-If you notice any of the following after treating melasma, be sure to call your dermatologist:
+If you notice any of the following after getting treatment for melasma, be sure to call your dermatologist:

 Under a dermatologist’s care, many people with melasma have a good outcome.
 Melasma can be stubborn, though.
 It may take a few months of treatment to see improvement.
 It is important to follow your dermatologist’s advice.
 This ensures that you get the most benefit from treatment.
 It also can help avoid skin irritation and other side effects.